Sound On

 Conceptual Framework:

-Zen Buddhism teaches the practice of using breath to bring attention back to the body, making it a home.
+Zen Buddhism suggests the practice of using breath to bring attention back to the body, making it a home.
 This project explores how spatial experience can similarly anchor awareness in the body.
+The installation draws from contemplative architectural elements—geometry, verticality, and horizontal planes—to shape the viewer’s embodied experience.

-• Vertical columns of varying heights and widths to create an optical illusion of depth.
+• Vertical columns of varying heights and widths to create a sense of depth.

-• A large chandelier, inspired by sacred interior furnishings.
+• A large chandelier, inspired by contemplative interior furnishings.

 • Delicate, translucent materials to evoke a sense of transcendence.